7000 Provider Investigations (PI) Community

 The case name for a PI Community intake is the name of the client.

-When multiple clients are victims, the intake specialist chooses the case name option that lists the primary client’s name followed by “et al.” (which means “and others”).
-The primary client is the client with the relationship or interest (rel/int) of “Self.”
+When multiple clients are victims, the intake specialist chooses the case name option with the primary client’s name followed by “et al.” (which means “and others”).
+The primary client is the client with the relationship or interest (Rel/Int) of Self.

 The name of the home health agency or community provider is never the case name.